Keybored02/Geeetech-A10M-Chimera-mod/README.md

 - **Q: **Do I need two separate part cooling fans?****

-  **A:** No, and they are actually detrimental to the overall cooling performance.
+  **A:** No, and they are detrimental to the overall cooling performance.
 Since only one extruder is operating at a time, the slicer sets the fan speed according to which tool is enabled.
-At toolchange, the fan will follow the speed set for the second tool, being it higher, lower, or the same.
+At tool change, the fan will follow the speed set for the second tool, being it higher, lower, or the same.
 Dual fans cool only one side of the nozzle.
-A single fan with a dual fanduct can do both sides at the same time (albeit with a lower flow).
+A single fan with a dual fan duct can do both sides at the same time (albeit with a lower flow).

 - **Q: **My fan doesn't start, but it's working perfectly otherwise.****